frederic-perez/AmE-dictionary/data/dictionary.md

 __epitome__ _n_ :eight: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
 __epitomize__ _v_ :seven: (epitomized) Be a perfect example of.
 __eponymous__ _adj_ :eight: (eponymously) __1__ _(of a person)_ Being the person after whom a literary work, film, etc, is named: _the eponymous heroine in the film of Jane Eyre._ __2__ _(of a literary work, film, etc)_ Named after its central character or creator: _the Stooges’ eponymous debut album._
+__Epsom salts__ _n_ Hydrated magnesium sulfate that is taken orally to treat heartburn and constipation and injected to prevent seizures. _Syn_ bitter salts
 __equaled__ _v_
 __Equality State__ _n_ WY, Wyoming.
 __equalize__ _v_ :two::hammer: (equalizing) _Tottenham came close to equalizing in the second half._